kartgoel/HydraDocumentation/docs/recordLabels.rst

+.. _record_labelsphp:

 record_labels
 =============

-This php file retreives user's labels and inserts them into user's plot history.
+This php file retrieves the user's labels and inserts them into the user's plot history.

+This php file is called in:

+- :ref:`RecordLabelsLabeler` function from the **labeler.html** file

 .. code-block:: php